 - 1. Admissions Office-Initiated Drop: The Registrar may administratively drop a student from any class for which he or she does not have the prerequisite courses, or exemption from the prerequisites, whether the student enrolls in such a class during the regular registration period or the drop/add period. - 2.
 Administrative Drop: Students are responsible for registering only for those courses for which they have met the stated prerequisites.
-Students who register for classes without the proper prerequisite courses or exemption from the prerequisites and are administratively dropped after the refund period are not eligible for a refund of tuition or fees. - 3.
-Student-Initiated Official Withdrawal: Students may withdraw from a class or classes during the first week of instruction of a regular semester and the first two days of a summer session without anything being recorded on their transcripts by filing a withdrawal form at the Office of Admission and Records Office.
+Students who register for classes without the proper prerequisite courses or without written exemption from the prerequisites and are administratively dropped after the refund period are not eligible for a refund of tuition or fees. - 3.
+Student-Initiated Schedule Adjustment/Add/Drop: Students may drop from a class or classes during the first week of instruction of a regular semester and the first day of a summer session without anything being recorded on their transcripts.
 See Cancellation Fee section for applicable charges.